A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Conclusion

 \section{Conclusion}

-We have presented an a posteriori method for proving existence to and deriving rigorous error bounds for two point boundary value problems on a finite interval, summarized in Theorem \ref{main_theorem}.
+We have presented an a posteriori method for proving existence to and deriving rigorous error bounds for two point boundary value problems on a compact interval, summarized in Theorem \ref{main_theorem}.
 The method applies to general $n$-dimensional systems without any assumption on the form of the vector field.
-It uses a (non-rigorous) approximation to the Green's function of the BVP to generate the bounds and can be evaluated using interval arithmetic for mathematically rigorous results or in traditional floating point for faster generation of approximate bounds.
+It uses a (non-rigorous) approximation to the Green's function of the BVP to generate the bounds and the bounds can be evaluated using interval arithmetic for mathematically rigorous results or in traditional floating point for faster but approximate results.
 Because the method is based on the Green's function of a BVP rather than the fundamental solution to an IVP, the method is applicable to cases where the BVP is stable but the corresponding IVP is unstable.
-An adaptively chosen weight matrix was used in some of the norms.
-This improves the quality of the final $L^\infty$ error bounds by several orders of magnitude in many of the tests.
+An adaptively chosen weight matrix was used in some of the norms and was found to improve the quality of the final $L^\infty$ error bounds by several orders of magnitude in many of the tests.

-In section \ref{sec:num_tests} we tested the BVP method on a pair of singularly perturbed linear problems that exhibit such problematic features as dense oscillation and boundary layers.
+In Section \ref{sec:num_tests} we tested the BVP method on a pair of singularly perturbed linear problems that exhibit such problematic features as dense oscillation and boundary layers.
 The method is successful in proving existence and producing reasonable and usable error bounds, even when the relevant perturbation parameter becomes moderately small.
 We have also successfully applied it to rigorously prove the existence of a periodic orbit in the Lorenz system.